 When choosing a formal training program, it is essential to determine if it is accredited and by which organization.
 Accreditation is a process by which an independent agency evaluates the quality of the program, including both the curriculum and the instructors.

 Two organizations evaluate HVAC programs: HVAC Excellence has awarded accreditation to NC’s Guilford Technical Community College, and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA) has accredited Pitt Community College.
-Although neither of these schools is located in Charlotte, they are profiled below due to their accreditation status.
+Although neither of these schools is located in Charlotte, they are profiled below (under North Carolina Community College) due to their accreditation status.
 All other local programs have regional accreditation.

 North Carolina Community College